odan/odan.github.io/_posts/2019-12-05-slim4-doctrine-dbal.md

 ## Repository

-You can inject the capsule instance into your repository like this:
+You can inject the connection instance into your repository like this:

 ```php
 <?php